 Michael has travelled extensively across Canada, visited and conducted business in over 150 northern communities from coast to coast to coast in all of our Indigenous communities and nations.
 His portfolio included direct capital investment in northern communities, including the introduction of new stores and new concepts as well as conducting business in traditional segments of Indigenous trade.

 He has served on the Board of Directors, the Executive and Chaired the Canadian Chamber of Commerce.
 Michael is a Governor of the Canadian Chamber of Commerce and in 2019 was honoured and inducted to CCC’s Emeritus Leadership Circle.
 He is a past Vice-Chair for the Aboriginal Chamber of Commerce (2015-2019).
 Michael earned the ICD.D designation from the Institute of Corporate Directors and his MBA from The University of Western Ontario.
-He is Vice-Chair/Secretary of the Diabetes Canada Board and Chair of the Board’s Governance & Nominations Committee.
-Michael currently serves as Director and Past Chair of the National Diabetes Trustee Corp., the Board Chair of #SickNotWeak Mental Health Foundation and Vice-Chair/Secretary of First People's Economic Growth Fund.
+He recently ended his term as the Chair of the Diabetes Canada Board’s Governance & Nominations Committee.
+He is Vice-Chair/Secretary of the Diabetes Canada Board and a member of the Board’s Fund Development Committee.
+Michael currently serves as Director and Past Chair of the National Diabetes Trustee Corp.
+Board, the Board Chair of #SickNotWeak Mental Health Foundation and Vice-Chair/Secretary of First People's Economic Growth Fund.

 Treasurer (Toronto, ON) – Term of Office: 2020-2023

-Patricia Li is the Senior Vice President, Operations and Business Optimization at CPA Canada.
-She is a graduate of the Ivey Business School, Western University, a Chartered Professional Accountant (CPA) and an Institute-Certified Director (ICD.D).
+Patricia Li is a graduate of the Ivey Business School, Western University, a Chartered Professional Accountant (CPA) and an Institute-Certified Director (ICD.D).

 Patricia held a number of senior executive positions with the Government of Ontario as an Assistant Deputy Minister.
 She was an Assistant Deputy Minister within the Health Ministry providing emergency health services to all Ontarians, funding assistance for assistive devices and medical supplies to people with disabilities and including managing the Ontario Health insurance program.